All Episodes

 I think it's a mistake, and I think it's very irresponsible to call it a hoax.

-A hoax would be if somebody purposely intended these devices to be thought of as dangerous, but I I can't believe that these people are on in yourself included are calling this a hoax.
+A hoax would be if somebody purposely intended these devices to be thought of as dangerous.

 Well, you may have a point.

-I call it a hoax because that's what the drive bys are calling it.
+I call it a hoax because that's what the drive-bys are calling it.

-And I've not I've not seen the video.
+And I've not seen the video.

 Can you talk about that?

-Because I don't I've never been there.
+No, because I've never been there.

-It's all men, no women are allowed, and they run around and they you can you can find them going to bathroom on the side of trees and so forth, and they have people come out and make speeches to them and all that.
+And they run around and you can find them going to a bathroom on a side of trees and so forth.

-Uh and I know it was started by um uh members of the San Francisco Symphony, way, way, way back, who were shunned from San Francisco society, so they formed their own little club there up uh up in Northern California.
+And I know it was started by members of the San Francisco Symphony way, way, way back who were shunned from San Francisco society.

-Where do you have you ever heard of the Bohemian Grove?
+Have you ever heard of the Bohemian Grove?

-Oh, you have it.
+Oh, you haven't?

-He's he believes the Bohemian Grove is the CFR in the woods.
+He believes the Bohemian Grove is the CFR in the woods.

 They have camps.